1st Armored Brigade Combat Team, 34th Infantry Division

 Subdivision of Minnesota National Guard, U.S.

 The 1st Armored Brigade Combat Team, 34th Infantry Division is an Armored Brigade Combat Team of the Minnesota Army National Guard.
 It is part of the 34th Infantry Division.

 Early history

-Shoulder sleeve insignia of 1st Armored brigade Combat Team, 34th Infantry Division.

 Affidavit of C.M.
 Lockwood describing the history of Company B, 1st Minnesota Volunteers and the Stillwater Guards.

 The lineage of Headquarters, 1st ABCT, dates back to the American Civil War.
 A volunteer militia unit, the Stillwater Guards, had been enrolled into Minnesota's organized militia, and in 1861 was called to federal service as Company B, 1st Minnesota Volunteer Infantry Regiment.

 The 1st Minnesota Regiment was reorganized as 1st Battalion, Minnesota Volunteer Infantry in 1864.
 In February 1865, the battalion was again reformed as the 1st Minnesota Infantry Regiment.
 The regiment was mustered out in July 1865, following the end of the war.

 Spanish–American War

 In 1883, the Minnesota National Guard organized a new Stillwater unit, Company K, 1st Infantry Regiment.
 This unit served in the Philippines during the Spanish–American War when the regiment was federalized as the 13th Minnesota Volunteer Infantry.

 In 1912, Company K, 1st Infantry Regiment was re-designated Company K, 3rd Infantry Regiment.
 The unit was called to federal service in 1916 during the Pancho Villa Expedition.